vincentsijben/bpm-timings-for-processing/README.md

   circle(width/2, height/2, radius);
 }
 ```

+It provides the following main functions:
+* `linear()` function that returns a normalized linear progress value from 0 to 1 for any given amount of beats, or with a given delay:
+  * `linear()` returns progress in 1 beat
+  * `linear(4)` returns progress in 4 beats
+  * `linear(4,3)` returns progress in 4 beats, with a delay of 3 beats
+* `ease()` same as `linear()` but does not use a linear progression but an 'eased' one, using the first quarter part of a sine function.
+Again, can be called without arguments, with 1 argument (duration in beats) or with two (duration and delay in beats).
+* `linearBounce()` same as `linear()` but goes from 0 to 1 to 0 in the same amount of time.
+Useful for shrinking or growing of visuals.
+* `easeBounce()` same as `ease()` but goes from 0 to 1 to 0 in the same amount of time.
+Useful for shrinking or growing of visuals.
+* `every[n]` boolean that returns true every n beats.
+Returns true for the duration of 1 beat.
+Limited to a max of 16 beats.
+* `every_once[n]` same as `every[n]` but now the boolean returns true for only 1 frame.
+Useful for changing a variable once every n beats.
+* `getBPM()` to return the BPM as an integer.
+* `setSurfaceTitle()` show information on BPM, beatCount and frameRate in your surface title.

+You can tweak the behaviour of this library with the following functions (you can chain them):
+* `setBPM(120)` to change the amount of beats per minute for all calculations.
+* `showInfoPanel()` to show the infopanel.
+* `setInfoPanelY(n)` to change the starting y-position of the infopanel.
+Useful for when you have multiple infopanels to get them all lined up.
+* `setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
+Useful for when you have multiple infopanels.
+Defaults to 'i'.
+* `disableKeyPress()` to disable listening for keypresses.
+If you don't disable keypresses, then these keypresses will work:
+  * `0` press once to reset timer, press multiple times to set the BPM to your 'press'-timing
+  * `-` lower bpm
+  * `+` raise bpm

 ## Examples
 You can find all these examples in `Processing -> File - Examples - Contributed Libraries - BPM timings`.